numical/sparse-cube-model/README.md

 # Next Steps
-* PersonalFinanceModel: shadow fn for inflation adjusted
+* PersonalFinanceModel: add fnArg for inflation adjustment to row...